In Touch Program

 - Serious liver problems, including death

-- Heart problems—Heart problems may include heart failure and heart muscle problems (cardiomyopathy) that can lead to death.
+- Heart problems—Heart problems may include heart failure, heart attack, and heart muscle problems (cardiomyopathy) that can lead to death.
 Tell your healthcare provider if you feel very tired, are short of breath, or have swollen feet and ankles

 - Abnormal heart rhythm changes—Your healthcare provider may do electrocardiograms and blood tests to watch for these problems during your treatment with SUTENT.
 Tell your healthcare provider if you feel dizzy, faint, or have abnormal heartbeats